flamingchickens1540/ROOSTER/README.md

 We use [JitPack](https://jitpack.io) as a Gradle/Maven repository.
 This means that if you add the project using Gradle it will be automatically updated with the latest changes to the `master` branch, as well as source code and documentation .jar files.

 ### Manually
-Download [reference-libraries.jar](build/libs/reference-libraries.jar) and attach it to your project.
+Download the latest version from the [releases page](https://github.com/flamingchickens1540/ROOSTER/releases) and attach it to your project.

 ## Manifest